Mental Model - UX Words to Know

 UserBit, being an all-in-one UX platform, provides a comprehensive suite of tools tailored for the UX workflow, with a particular emphasis on research.

-Whether it's collaborating using our discovery portal or media and notes section, planning out your research based on your visual sitemaps, journey maps, or user flows, or letting you cross-reference data from multiple sources, UserBit ensures you’ll have a place to find and analyze all of your research findings.
+Whether it's collaborating using our client portal or media and notes section, planning out your research based on your visual sitemaps, journey maps, or user flows, or letting you cross-reference data from multiple sources, UserBit ensures you’ll have a place to find and analyze all of your research findings.

 Eva Chan